First BanCorp. research snapshot

 Moat

-The moat comes from a dominant deposit market share in Puerto Rico, an extensive branch network built over 75 years, relationship-based lending, and regulated banking licenses that create barriers to new entry.
-The co-operative advantage is limited by geographic concentration: the moat is strong within Puerto Rico but the entire franchise depends on the health of a single island economy.
+The moat comes from a dominant deposit market share in Puerto Rico, an extensive branch network built since 1948, relationship-based lending, and regulated banking licenses that create barriers to new entry.
+The advantage is limited by geographic concentration: the moat is strong within Puerto Rico but the entire franchise depends on the health of a single island economy, and about $3.0 billion of deposits are government-related.

 Munger risk inversion

-The thesis fails if Puerto Rico economic growth stalls, federal fund flows (MJO, CDBG-DR, tax incentives) decline, CRE and construction loan losses spike from a local downturn, natural disaster damages the loan portfolio, or the NIM compresses faster than expected from rapid rate changes.
-The 2.07x price-to-book is not distressed, so credit losses would hit both earnings and book value.
+The thesis fails if Puerto Rico economic growth stalls, federal fund flows (MJO, CDBG-DR, FEMA, tax incentives) decline, CRE and construction loan losses spike from a local downturn, auto finance lease losses keep rising, the Epstein-related lawsuit filed in June 2026 develops negatively, or the NIM compresses faster than expected from rapid rate changes.
+At about 2.3x tangible book value the stock is not distressed, so a credit or legal shock would hit both earnings and book value from a full valuation.

 Management

 CEO Aurelio Aleman has led First BanCorp. since 2014, bringing prior CFO experience and deep knowledge of Puerto Rico banking.
-The management team has successfully navigated post-hurricane reconstruction, regulatory transitions, and the restructuring of the Puerto Rico economy.
+Said Ortiz joined as CFO and led the Q2 2026 call, and the team has delivered record pre-tax pre-provision income, an 18th straight quarter above 1.5% ROA, a dividend raise to $0.20 per quarter, $50 million of buybacks, and a CET1 ratio of 16.96%.
 The 3,218-employee organization suggests an institutional management structure with moderate key-person risk.

 Industry trend

 Banking in Puerto Rico operates in a different context than the mainland US.
-The market is smaller, more concentrated, and influenced by federal policy (MJO, tax incentives for Act 22/60 residents, CDBG-DR disaster funds).
-The long-term trend depends on Puerto Rico population stability, economic diversification, and federal support.
-First BanCorp. benefits from limited mainland-bank competition on the island.
+The market is smaller, more concentrated, and influenced by federal policy (MJO, CDBG-DR, FEMA, tax incentives for Act 22/60 residents).
+Q2 2026 commentary cited unemployment near 5.6%, ongoing construction activity, reshoring and manufacturing investment announcements, and a stabilizing auto market.
+First BanCorp. benefits from limited mainland-bank competition on the island while facing the risk that federal support and population trends drive the long-term outlook.

 Valuation and margin of safety